6 Unmissable Wine Routes on The Camino

 6. Chianti in Tuscany and Val d’Orcia

-Chianti on the Via Francigena is one of the best and most well-known Italian wine-producing regions, with a number of delicious wines that come from the area.
-Val d’Orcia is another fantastic wine region on the Via Francigena which has also been named also a UNESCO World Heritage site thanks to its beautiful landscape and charming villages.
+Chianti on the Via Francigena is one of the best and most well-known Italian wine-producing regions, with a number of delicious wines from the area.
+Val d’Orcia is a fantastic wine region on the Via Francigena.
+It’s also a UNESCO World Heritage site.

-If you love wine, then you might be interested in our Camino food too.
-If you would like to experience any of these wine-lovers Camino routes, get in touch with one of our travel specialists directly using the form below:
+If you love wine, you might be interested in our Camino food, too.
+Contact us if you would like to experience any of these wine-loving Camino routes.

 Leave a Comment